ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

   | Br (l, x, r) -> Br (flip r, x, flip l);;
 ```

+Here, `flip` is polymorphic while `total` operates only on trees of type `int
+tree`.
 Let's try our new functions out:

 ```ocamltop
 let all = total t;;